upendrabhattarai/GMFBI/T.domestica.md

 Assembly process for firebrat's genome.
-This is just the collection of my all the scritpts I have used in various times to process the assembly.
+This is just the collection of all the scripts I have used various times to process the assembly.
 This is not a pipeline.

 Received the data from Pacbio hifi as bam files.
 To convert these bamfiles into fastq, one can use samtools